* Canada to U.S. pipeline shut after Nov. 16 oil spill

 * Expectations of OPEC extension to oil curbs support prices

-NEW YORK, Nov 24 (Reuters) - U.S. oil prices hit their highest levels in more than two years on Friday after the continued shutdown of a pipeline running from Canada to the United States was expected to reduce supply into a major storage facility.
+LONDON, Nov 24 (Reuters) - U.S. oil prices hit their highest levels in more than two years on Friday as the shutdown at North America's Keystone pipeline continued to cut deliveries to storage facilities.

-Trading volumes were thin on Friday due to the U.S. Thanksgiving holiday.
+Trading activity was expected to be low on Friday due to the U.S. Thanksgiving holiday.

 Markets have also tightened globally due to output cuts since January by the Organization of the Petroleum Exporting Countries, Russia and several other producers.

 OPEC meets on Nov.
 30 and is expected to extend the pact to curb supplies beyond its expiry in March, although Russia has sent mixed signals about its support for an extension.

 "With the majority of OPEC members endorsing an extension, Russian support is the key risk," Jon Rigby, head of oil research at UBS, wrote in a note.

 President Vladimir Putin indicated in October that Russia backed extending the deal to the end of 2018, but comments by officials and in the Russian media have created uncertainty since then, he said.

 J.P.
 Morgan said a decision on any extension could be delayed until next year if Brent stayed above $60.